azazellochg/other/awk.md

 ```

 * check if value if not in array.
-The following will read file1 (one column file) into array and compare it to field 22 in file2.
+The following example will read file1 (one column file) into array and compare it to field 22 in file2.
 NF<3 skips the header of star file:

 ```